chrisbodger/veincam2019/Administration/Project/CONOPS.md

 #### Baseline Deliverables
 * Determine the suitability of the current hardware and if it should be replaced with a more appropriate platform.
-* Optimise the software for the desired hardware to run more efficiently, as outlined in the [Requirements](NEED LINK HERE) document.
+* Optimise the software for the desired hardware to run more efficiently, as outlined in the [Requirements](Administration/Project/Requirements.md) document.
 * Compile a list of procurement options and outline sources for the client to then purchase and build the kit for distribution.

 **DECIDE OF STRETCH GOALS**
 #### Stretch Deliverables
-In order of priority.
-* Implement manual controls for image adjustment.
-* Compile user feedback on the construction and use of the device (based on the written guides).
-* Optimise for different use-case scenarios (e.g. tattooed skin, dark skin).
-* Design or source an appropriate hands free stand to mount the device.
-* Optimise device to visualise blood flow to identify best candidate vein

-#### Ultra-Stretch Deliverables or Future Project Aims
-* Configure device to run off of Pi Zero module
-  * Offload image processing to secondary device

 ### Milestones
 Further detail on the optimisation of milestones and design aims of the prototype are detailed in the Requirements document.